EightFactorial/FrogLight/README.md

 FrogLight is currently in a **very early alpha state**.
 Not everything is functional yet!

-Because FrogLight does not come with any assets, you will need to provide your own resource packs!
+This project does not include any assets, all assets must be loaded from resource packs!

 > [!Warning]
-> Modded clients, including this one, will get you **banned** from servers with anticheat!
+> Modded clients will get you **banned** from servers with anticheat!
 >
 > You have been warned!